Code-the-Dream-School/node-homework/README.md

 The installer for Postgresql is [here](https://www.postgresql.org/download/windows).
 You will need to assign a password for Postgres itself.
 Think of one and write it down.
 You will be prompted for it during the installation.
 You will also need a password for `mypguser`.
 This is a special Postgres ID to be used for database access.
 Think of one and write it down.
 Of course, don't reuse existing passwords.

 Run the install program, accepting all default values.
+You can watch [this](https://youtu.be/GpqJzWCcQXY?si=2ebcJ6FqmGkLChJL) video from 0:00 - 6:00 to make sure the application is installed correctly.
 Once it completes, open the Windows services panel and verify that the Postgresql service is running.
-Then open a `cmd` prompt (not Git Bash) and type the following, entering the Postgres password when prompted, and substituting the `mypguser` passwd for `<pg-password>`:
+Then open a `cmd` prompt (not Git Bash) and type the following, entering the Postgres password when prompted, and substituting the `mypguser` password for `<pg-password>`:

 ```
 "C:\Program Files\PostgreSQL\17\bin\psql.exe" -U postgres -h localhost